 Typically a 30-45 minute weight training session, followed by a 10-20 minute cardio session is widely used and recommended for fat loss and Time/Weight management.

 You will then burn way more energy, both during and after your workouts and because your body will still be recovering over the next 24-48 hours, any LISS cardio you do during that time in between will then also burn more energy due to your tired muscles, requiring more energy to move.
 Another cumulative Win!

 Here are The 5 Most Common Resistance/Cardio Combo’s

 - Resistance first then LISS or HIIT afterwards

 - Resistance combined with HIIT during the same session

 - Resistance combined with HIIT and then LISS afterwards (advanced)

-- Resistance alone with LISS on days in-between
+- Resistance alone with LISS or HIIT on days in-between (advanced)

 - Resistance combined with HIIT and then LISS on days in between (Advanced)

 - Resistance combined with HIIT and then LISS afterwards plus on days in between.
 (Super advanced)

-The best exercises for you to do during your resistance workouts will be dependant on your body type and shape, goals, your level of motivation, muscle to fat ratio, preferences, how many times per week you are training and how long you have available and what equipment you have to use for each workout.
+The best exercises for you to do during your resistance workouts will be dependant on your body type and shape, goals, posture, your level of experience and capability, motivation, preferences, how many times per week you are training, how much time you have available and what equipment you have to use for each workout.

 For beginners, you will likely want to start off with simple, full body resistance workouts, working both your upper and lower body with core, mobility and possibly cardio exercises added in.

-If you need to build some muscle, (“toning” is basically “building” by the way, but sounds less scary to women) then you may progress onto split routines, such as upper body/lower body or a push/pull/legs routine, for example.
+If you need to build some muscle, (“toning” is basically “building” by the way, but sounds less scary) then you may progress onto split routines, such as upper body/lower body or a push/pull/legs routine, for example.

 Exercise selection will also depend on how fit and mobile you currently are to avoid injuries.

-If you have difficulty doing a bodyweight squat, balance performing a lunge, have trouble touching your toes or lifting your arms above your head, then you will likely need to start off with easier exercises to begin with.
+If you have difficulty doing a bodyweight squat, balance performing a lunge, have trouble touching your shins or lifting your arms above your head, then you will likely need to start off with easier exercises to begin with.